yuhanchengo/UML-Editor/README.md

-# OOP
+# UML EDITOR
-object oriented programming
-- UML_editor is the midterm project
 The spec of the editor is in the project's "SPEC" folder
-- Final project is to refactor the midterm project

 ![](UML_editor_Class_Diagram.png)